Explore how your team can use Hiver.

 2. Have well-defined SLAs in place

 SLAs or Service Level Agreements define the level of service a vendor provides, laying out the metrics by which the customer service is measured, and the penalties should agreed-on service levels not be achieved.
+Utilizing legal contract templates can help ensure these agreements are thorough and clear, safeguarding both parties in business transactions.
 It is a critical component of any vendor-client contract.

 b2b customer service SLA management in Hiver